 If you’re looking for a MacBook, MacBook Air, or MacBook Pro, Mac of All Trades is a site worth considering.
 It offers a robust selection of used and refurbished Mac computers.

 Each item at Mac Of All Trades comes with a 90-day warranty and ships within two business days.
 You can also add a one-year or two-year extended warranty on each item.
-Some items also come with an unexpired AppleCare warranty.
+Some items also come with an unexpired AppleCare warranty, which will give you access to Apple’s tech support.

 Other World Computing (OWC) also offers used and certified Macs.
 The items sold here are thoroughly tested and inspected and come with macOS installed.
 They also ship for free with a 14-day money back guarantee.